Pulmonary Embolism – Diagnosis, Symptoms, and Treatment

 - Prothrombin mutation

-They may also perform age-appropriate cancer screening.
+They may also perform age-appropriate cancer screening as cancer anywhere in the body increases the risk of blood clots.
 This may include a prostate- specific antigen (PSA) for prostate cancer in men and a Papaniculaou (PAP) smear for cervical cancer in women.
 Additional recommendations may include a colonoscopy if you have risk factors such as family history or age over 50 years.
 Breast cancer screening in women is also an important consideration.

 Pulmonary Embolism Medication and Treatment